BotChain-Robots/firmware/README.md

 ## Setup <a name="Setup"></a>
 **This project is currently setup to work with the ESP32, we will be using the ESP32-c6 in the future.**

 This project uses ESP-IDF version 5.4.
+The Espressif docs have a [well written article](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-guides/build-system.html) that explains the build system.

 ### Install Dependencies <a name="InstallDependencies"></a>
 #### MacOS <a name="MacOS1"></a>